aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/draw-polygon/_index.md

 ## Step 2: Create Graphics Object

+`Graphics` provides drawing methods to render shapes, text, and images onto a bitmap.
 Next, **create graphics object C#** style by obtaining a `Graphics` instance from the bitmap.
 This object will serve as your drawing surface.

 ```csharp